 Recent Building Committee Updates

 New additions were recently made to expand the building committee membership.
 This group was given the charge to study and develop plans for some additional classroom space and hall expansion possibilities.
-The committee is chaired by structural engineer, Una Mihajlovic.
+The committee was chaired by structural engineer, +Una Mihajlovic.
+Currently, Zoran Vranjes (firstname.lastname@example.org ) is appointed chair of Building committee.
 This group expanded to include the expertise of engineers, people in construction, finance and commercial kitchen and food services, as well as, some who serve in leadership roles in various church organizations.

 An architect was also contracted to develop possible plans for modifying the altar to increase in size and for possible modifications to the front exterior of the church to include some orthodox architectural features.
 An architect’s rendering of what this could look like is on display in the Narthex.
 Also, the expanded building committee plans are also on display and/or always available in the church office.